GII/emdb_core/README.md

 | 1417      | object_in_box_standalone | GRIPPER_AND_LOW_FRICTION  | 0.6    | grasp_with_two_hands  | True              | 7       |
 | 1418      | object_in_box_standalone | GRIPPER_AND_LOW_FRICTION  | 1.0    | put_object_in_box     | True              | 7       |

-In the second file, it's possible to see the activation of the PNodes and if it was a point (True) or an anti-point (False).
+The file pnodes_success.txt stores the activation of the PNodes and if it was a point (True) or an anti-point (False).

 When the execution is finished, it's possible to obtain statistics about reward and PNodes activations per 100 iterations by using the scripts available in the scripts directory of the core package (emdb_core/core/scripts):
 ```